 Allergies: All items are made in a kitchen that is NOT FREE of Dairy, Nuts, Gluten, or Sesame.

-Please note: All menu items will be served chilled, at the venue there will be available microwaves and a BBQ Grill for the attendees to use.
+Please note: All menu items will be served chilled, at the venue there will be available microwave and a BBQ Grill for the attendees to use.

-To further support PNWLC the credit card fees are separate from the $5 bag fee.
+To further support PNWLC the credit card fees are separate from the (price TBD) bag fee.